-The Operation Encompass Teachers Helpline, funded by Home Office and the Department for Education.
-It is available Monday to Friday from 8am to 11am throughout term-time.
-Tel No: 0204 513 9990
+The Operation Encompass Teachers Helpline, funded by Home Office and the Department for Education, has extended its operating hours from Monday 4 January.
+It is now available Monday to Friday from 8am to 1pm throughout term-time, including during lockdown restrictions and is available for all staff in educational settings.